krakend/krakend-documentation/configuration/migrating.md

 {{< /button-group >}}

-## Short read - Migrating to KrakenD 2.0 and above
+## Migrating to KrakenD 2.0 and above

 - Use `git` or similar DVCS to track the changes.
 Compare the differences at the end.
-- Open your configuration file(s), such as `krakend.json`, and replace `"version": 2` with `"version": 3`. **This is the only change by hand.**
-- Download the migration binary for your architecture (button above) and execute it passing the path to the folder where your configuration is (absolute or relative).
+- Download the configuration [migration tool](https://github.com/devopsfaith/krakend-config-migrator) and execute it passing the path to your KrakenD project
-- Review the changes the migration tool did to your config, and delete the migrator.
+- Review the changes the migration tool did to your config and start the config with the new version

-And only **if you are compiling custom go plugins**, recompile them using the new libraries versions (guide to [write plugins](/docs/extending/writing-plugins/))
+**If you have custom go plugins**, recompile them.
+KrakenD has now a command [`krakend check-plugin`](http://localhost:1313/docs/extending/check-plugin/) to test them.

 {{< note title="Special attention to short words" >}}
-The migration script replaces words used by KrakenD in the past that might collide with wording you use in your endpoints.
-Words like `whitelist` or `blacklist` will be replaced.
-Make sure to check changes in the configuration.
+The migration script replaces words used by KrakenD in the past and are no longer supported that might collide with wording you use in your endpoints.
+Words like `whitelist` or `blacklist` will be replaced by `allow` and `deny`.
+Make sure to check the changes in the configuration and ensure that the migration tool didn't change any endpoint definition using those names.
 {{< /note >}}

-## Long read - Changes and differences explained
+## Changes from 1.x to 2.x
+There is nothing else you need to do other than using the migration tool, but below we explain what are those changes.

-The migration tool will take care of what is described below for you, but it's not magic.
-What it does is actually quite simple, and for the most part, what it does is to rename configurations and namespaces.
+The migration tool will take care of what is described below for you, and is actually quite simple.
+For the most part, what it does is to rename configurations and namespaces.

 ### Renamed namespaces
-The first relevant change is that all non-core components (this is everything outside of [Lura](https://luraproject.org)) were declared inside an `extra_config` section, using a looong key name (**namespace**).
-That namespace contained what it could look like an URL (e.g: `github.com/devopsfaith/krakend-jose/validator`) and was generating frequent missunderstanding.
-Now they have been categorized and simplified to a description of its functionality (e.g.: `auth/validator`).
+The most visible change is that all non-core components (this is everything outside of [Lura](https://luraproject.org)) were declared inside an `extra_config` section, using a looong **namespace**.
+That namespace contained what it could look like an URL (e.g: `github.com/devopsfaith/krakend-jose/validator`) and was generating frequent missunderstanding year after year.
+Now all nampespaces have been categorized and simplified to a description of its functionality (e.g.: `auth/validator`).

 For the full list of renamed namespaces see the source code of the migration tool.

 ### Consistent attribute naming
 Another relevant change is that some attributes have been renamed now to have a consistent naming accross all configurations.
 Prior to 2.0 some attributes name used hyphenation (`hyphen-ation`), while others used snake case (`snake_case`) or camel case (`camelCase`).
-Now we are using `snake_case` everywhere whenever possible.
+Now we use `snake_case` everywhere if possible.

 ### Removed deprecated elements
 The final change is that all functionalities and attributes that were marked as deprecated on 1.4 have been removed.